maproulette/docs/_documentation/migrating/01-maproulette-3-to-4.md

 Pages that describe something MapRoulette 3 did but MapRoulette 4 does not carry a highlighted note saying so, so you can tell at a glance whether what you are reading applies today.
-Features that are documented only for reference — because nothing in the current frontend uses them — are collected under **Not Implemented Yet** at the bottom of the sidebar.
+Every page otherwise describes the current frontend.